Learning a Vehicle’s Past: What to Look for in a Vehicle History Report

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 A great way to gather hard facts about a vehicle’s past is to request a vehicle history report from a reputable organization.
-The National Motor Vehicle Title Information System provides consumers with a list of approved providers, to help ensure they only get 100% accurate information on the vehicle in question.
+The National Motor Vehicle Title Information System provides consumers with a list of approved providers, to help ensure they only get 100 percent accurate information on the vehicle in question.

 If you feel like you still need some help analyzing the information, read on for some tips on what to look for when you have a vehicle history report done on a potential purchase.

 Number of Owners

 Sure, there are exceptions to this rule, but if a rather “young” vehicle has had a dozen owners, it’s highly unlikely it has been given the care and maintenance it needs to be a top-performer.

 Secured with SHA-256 Encryption

-Another detail included on most reports is the mileage on a vehicle.
+Another detail included in most reports is the mileage on a vehicle.
 Sure, you can see this yourself on the odometer if you are purchasing it in person.
-Yet seeing the build-up over time on the report helps give a more accurate picture of the car or truck’s actual activity over its lifetime.
+Yet seeing the build-up overtime on the report helps give a more accurate picture of the car or truck’s actual activity over its lifetime.